Let’s chat about something buzzing around lately – electromagnetic field pollution.

 Still, with the work of Magda Havas, Ph.D. of the Environmental & Resources Studies Department at Trent University, Canada, and others, acceptance is slowly growing.
 The actual health effects of EMF are becoming harder to deny.

-For instance, recent research from Dr. Havas revealed that a cordless phone base station placed about two feet from your head and plugged in for three minutes at a time can significantly disrupt your heart rhythm, leading to increases in heart rate arrhythmias and other disturbances in heart rate variability.
+For instance, recent research from Dr. Havas revealed that a cordless phone base station placed about two feet from your head and plugged in for three minutes at a time can significantly disrupt your heart rhythm, leading to increased heart rate arrhythmias and other disturbances in heart rate variability.

 Researchers have found that some factors influence the degree to which EMFs may affect you.